kb603/kb603/README.md

 Thanks for stopping by!

 # Couple of words about me:
-- 👨‍💻I'm a an IT student, specializing in Web Development.
+- 👨‍💻An IT student, specializing in Web Development.
-- 📝I'm currently in the learning phase, eager to expand my knowledge.
+- 📝Currently in the learning phase, eager to expand my knowledge.
 - 🛠️ I'm actively building my portfolio to showcase my skills.
 - 📚 My current focus is on mastering front-end programming languages.
-- 🚗 Fun fact: I'm a passionate car enthusiast.
+- 🏎️Fun fact: I'm a passionate car enthusiast.

 # Find me here:
 [![Portfolio](./portfolio-svgrepo-com.svg)]()